bioinfoMMS/EvalDNA/README.md

 	Rscript run_mammalian_model_v1.1.R ../results/model_input_<outputfile>.csv

 If going through Usage - Option 2, the command above is included in the Dockerfile to automatically run the provided model.

+After running the R script, the final score file (<outputfile_prefix>_final_score.txt) can be found in the results directory.

 More details on the provided model can be found in the EvalDNA manuscript once it is published.